GABA is a neurotransmitter that blocks impulses between nerve cells in the brain. Low levels of GABA may be linked to:

 Risks.
 Overall, there isn't enough information to be sure about the safety of GABA.
 For this reason, it's best to play it safe and not use GABA if you are pregnant or breastfeeding.

 Interactions.
-Not enough is known about how GABA may interact with drugs, foods, or other herbs and supplements.
+Not enough is known about how GABA may interact with drugs, foods, or other herbs and supplements, but use with caution if taking with blood pressure medications.

-The FDA does not regulate supplements.
 Be sure to tell your doctor about any supplements you're taking, even if they're natural.
 That way, your doctor can check on any potential side effects or interactions with medications, foods, or other herbs and supplements.
-He or she can let you know if the supplement might raise your risks.
+They can let you know if the supplement might raise your risks.